 However, you have to proceed with care when it comes to retinol as it can be irritating if used too frequently or if the formulation happens to be too strong for your skin.

 Sunlight causes the structure of the chemical to break down and besides decreasing the efficacy of the product, it can totally make your skin worse so using retinol at night is best.

 How Much Retinol Should You Apply?

-You can start off with applying a pea-sized amount two nights a week and build up slowly with adding one night each subsequent week.
+You can start off by applying a pea-sized amount two nights a week and build up slowly by adding one night each subsequent week.